Rules for Linking Investments

 But there is more to this Rule 3: If paths are linked, further links can only be created within the linked paths, not outside!

-The following images show links in red that are not possible as the links for Program FT have been set first and thus have defined the linked paths within the investment plan A detailed breakdown of planned marketing spend, including categories, sub-categories, line items and placeholders.
-Used to track and manage marketing investments.:
+The following images show links in red that are not possible as the links for Program FT have been set first and thus have defined the linked paths within the investment plan:

 -